 The increasing popularity of open access has made it easy for individuals to set up bogus journals that guarantee publication but charge steep article-processing fees.
 With the recent surge in open access journals, it has become difficult to follow new journals being launched every day and gauge the authenticity of their publishers.
-In order to warn authors against unreliable journals, Jeffry Beall, an Associate Professor at the University of Colorado, Denver, has compiled a list of questionable publishers and journals.
-Beall also discusses the criteria that he uses for identifying these journals.
 Here is a list of factors you should consider before deciding to submit your article to a new journal that you have not heard of before:

 - Does the publisher provide full contact information, including address, on the journal site?
 If the journal site shows only web contact forms and no address that can be verified, this journal may not be trustworthy.